Pylons/pyramid/docs/designdefense.rst

 So *which* registry does it find the registration in?
 Well, the "current" registry of course.
 In terms of :mod:`repoze.bfg`, the current registry is a thread local variable.
-Using an API that consults a thread local makes understanding how it works nonlocal.
+Using an API that consults a thread local makes understanding how it works non-local.

 Sixth, fine, you've bought in to the fact that there's a registry that is just "hanging around".
 But how does the registry get populated?